 So I did a quick Google search "make crochet stitch markers" for some more ideas, and got 132,ooo hits.
 I liked Alice's tutorial too, but I didn't have paper clips last night, so I improvised.
 I used a safety pen, and I broke apart a old beaded necklace (that I don't think I've ever worn), and made my own stitch marker.
 I use the beads and clasps from the necklace, and a small piece of embroidery floss.
 It's cute, but I think I need just a few more to really mark my project - and future projects.

-that by myself!), I stopped at Michael's (Wal-Mart has a pretty okay selection of beads and findings too) today and picked up some beads, jump rings, pins w/rhinestones, lobster claps, and mini needle nose pliers:
+Since all my bracelet making stuff is in storage (and no way I'm digging through all that by myself!), I stopped at Michael's (Wal-Mart has a pretty okay selection of beads and findings too) today and picked up some beads, jump rings, pins w/rhinestones, lobster claps, and mini needle nose pliers:

 I used one big bead and two small ones, a lobster clasp, jump ring, and pin to make each marker: